 What Indira Jaising said

 Senior advocate Indira Jaising represented Bindu (44) and Kanakadurga (42), the two women who fought the odds to enter the Sabarimala premises but were subsequently ostracised by their in-laws and even subject to death threats, for exercising their legal right to worship.
-Jaising interpreted the original SC ruling as the land’s highest court urging its citizen to take their fundamental duty, as laid under Article 51A (h) of the Constitution, very seriously, ie., to “develop scientific temper, humanism,
+Jaising interpreted the original SC ruling as the land’s highest court urging its citizen to take their fundamental duty, as laid under Article 51A (h) of the Constitution, very seriously, ie., to “develop scientific temper, humanism, of and reform.”

 In her submission, she states, “It hurts a woman very, very deeply to say she is polluted because she menstruates.
 The hurt caused by such discrimination goes to the heart of the Constitution.”

 Two other women, Reshma (33) and Shanila (29), have also filed similar petitions, claiming they were heckled and forced to discontinue their pilgrimage by aggressive mobs as recently as January 19.

 “There are thousands of women waiting for Darshan at Sabarimala and are awaiting the final outcome of the review when this court would be pleased to hear and finally decide.
 The applicants may be permitted to intervene and make their submissions before this court when the Review Petitions are heard by this court, in order to oppose the Reviews,” they submitted to the bench.